julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 **Magic:** Prosperity, growth, resilience
 **Folklore:** While not in old grimoires, modern witches love pothos for its **tenacity** and ability to absorb stagnant energy.
-**Why indoors:** Fast-growing, trailing, tolerant of neglect—ideal for altars, shelves, and airy corners.
+**Why indoors:** Fast-growing, trailing, tolerant of neglect - ideal for altars, shelves, and airy corners.

 ---